coolka1234/comparediff/README.md

-in works, will try to finish by the end of september.
+In works, will try to finish by the end of september.